-Myocardial Viability July 1, 2001 to September 30, 2002 Covered only following inconclusive SPECT Myocardial Viability October 1, 2002 Primary or initial diagnosis, or following an inconclusive SPECT prior to revascularization.
-SPECT may not be used following an inconclusive PET scan.
-Refractory Seizures July 1, 2001 Covered for pre-surgical evaluation only Perfusion of the heart using Rubidium 82 tracer March 14, 1995 Covered for noninvasive imaging of the perfusion of the heart
+Head and Neck Cancers (excluding CNS and thyroid July 1, 2001 Diagnosis, staging and restaging Thyroid Cancer October 1, 2003 Restaging of recurrent or residual thyroid cancers of follicular cell origin that have been previously treated by thyroidectomy and radioiodine ablation and have a serum thyroglobulin >10ng/ml and negative I-131 whole body scan performed Myocardial Viability July 1, 2001 to September 30, 2002 Covered only following inconclusive SPECT Myocardial Viability October 1, 2002 Primary or initial diagnosis, or following an inconclusive SPECT prior to revascularization.
+SPECT may not be used following an inconclusive PET scan Refractory Seizures July 1, 2001 Covered for pre-surgical evaluation only Perfusion of the heart using Rubidium 82 tracer March 14, 1995 Covered for noninvasive imaging of the perfusion of the heart Perfusion of the heart using ammonia N-13 tracer October 1, 2003 Covered for noninvasive imaging of the perfusion of the heart a.
+"Any FDA approved" means all systems approved or cleared for marketing by the FDA to image radionuclides in the body.

-^{}Not FDG-PET.
+Not FDG-PET.

-II.
-General Conditions of Coverage for FDG PET.

-A. Allowable FDG PET Systems
+- II.
+General Conditions of Coverage for FDG PET - A. Allowable FDG PET Systems - 1.
+Definitions: For purposes of this section:

+b.
+"FDA approved" means that the system indicated has been approved or cleared for marketing by the FDA to image radionuclides in the body.

+features:

-- 1. Definitions: For purposes of this section, - a.
-"Any FDA approved" means all systems approved or cleared for marketing by the FDA to image radionuclides in the body. - b.
-"FDA approved" means that the system indicated has been approved or cleared for marketing by the FDA to image radionuclides in the body. - c.
-"Certain coincidence systems" refers to the systems that have all the following features: - crystal at least 5/8-inch thick - techniques to minimize or correct for scatter and/or randoms, and - digital detectors and iterative reconstruction.
+- "Certain coincidence systems" refers to the systems that have all the following - Crystal at least 5/8-inch thick; - Techniques to minimize or correct for scatter and/or randoms; and - Digital detectors and iterative reconstruction.